Attorney among 3 charged in Santana Row attack outside restaurant

 San Jose police investigated that incident, but authorities say there is currently no known connection between that vandalism and the Santana Row assault.

-The Source: This story was written based on information from the Santa Clara County District Attorney's Office, along with previous reporting.
+The Source: This story was written based on information from the Santa Clara County District Attorney's Office, a San Jose police report, witness video, and previous reporting.

 San JoseCrime and Public Safety